Instance Selection for GANs: Related Work

-Perhaps the most well known approach for increasing sample fidelity in GANs is the ``truncation trick''~\cite{brock2018large,karras2019style,marchesi2017megapixel}.
-The truncation trick is used in the popular models BigGAN~\cite{brock2018large} and StyleGAN~\cite{karras2019style,karras2019analyzing} to improve image quality by manipulating the latent distribution.
+Perhaps the most well known approach for increasing sample fidelity in GANs is the ``truncation trick''~\citep{brock2018large,karras2019style,marchesi2017megapixel}.
+The truncation trick is used in the popular models BigGAN~\citep{brock2018large} and StyleGAN~\citep{karras2019style,karras2019analyzing} to improve image quality by manipulating the latent distribution.
 The original truncation trick as used by BigGAN consists of replacing the latent distribution with a truncated distribution during inference, such that any latent sample that falls outside of some acceptable range is resampled.
 StyleGAN uses a similar strategy by interpolating samples towards the mean of the latent space instead of resampling them.
 By moving samples closer to the interior regions of the latent space, sample diversity can effectively be traded for visual fidelity.
+Our instance selection technique has an effect similar to the truncation trick, but with the added benefit of also reducing model capacity and training time requirements.